Obłazowa Cave: Layer VIII

 The most important artifacts were discovered in layer VIII, associated with modern Homo sapiens and dated to about 30,000 BP.
 From this layer scientists excavated the oldest boomerang in the world, made from a mammoth tusk and the oldest bones of Homo sapiens in Poland (two finger bones).
 The layer also contained two antler wedges, pendants made of perforated canine teeth of fox or arctic fox, bone beads, a pendant of unknown purpose, possibly a whistle, made of a perforated cone snail shell on which traces of ochre were found.
-The tool inventory of layer VIII contained a wide range of raw material: Jurassic Cracow flint, chocolate flint, both imported from northern regions, local radiolarite, and rock crystal probably from northern Slovakia.
+The tool inventory of layer VIII contained a wide range of raw material: Jurassic Kraków flint, chocolate flint, both imported from northern regions, local radiolarite, and rock crystal probably from northern Slovakia.
 Some of the stone tools were made of raw material imported from a great distance.
 The most impressive findings like the boomerang and human bones were located in a circle made of granite and quartzite pebbles.
 Because of the arrangement of the artifacts and their great value this is interpreted as a place of some cult or ritual.
 The presence of human bones may suggest a partial or symbolic burial or some kind of sacrifice.